Virginia Tech® home

 Register Your Travel

-• If any university funds are supporting the travel and/or if the travel is business travel (attending a conference, data collection for faculty advisor, business meetings, etc.), then the traveler will need to see their department’s Fiscal Technician for assistance with a Travel Authorization / Pre-Approval in Chrome River.
+• If any university funds are supporting your travel and/or if your travel is for university business (i.e., conference, data collection for faculty advisor, business meetings, training, etc.), see your department’s Fiscal Technician for assistance with a Travel Pre-Approval in Emburse Enterprise.

 Before You Go